3D-Printed Camera Accessories: Improve Your Photography with 3D Printing

 GoPro is the camera of choice for the most adventurous photographers.
 Those looking for alternative ways to use their cameras can experiment by 3D printing mounts for their GoPro – and tailor it to their wishes.

 The scuba diver Felipe de la Torre 3D-printed this mount to attach his camera to the side of his diving mask.
 This 3D-printed camera mount was made in alumide to make it sturdy and lightweight at the same time.
 It’s certainly an original way to bring 3D printing to the bottom of the sea!
+You can even match the color of your diving mask to the mount with our wide range of colors for alumide.

 3. 3D design of a telescope adaptor for smartphones in polyamide (SLS)